adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 Are first test is: "Do the triggers we expect exist in the component".

 This leads onto a side-effect of the trigger testing.
-If you have an event but no way of triggering it through the component, then those tests won't run.
+If you have an event but no way of triggering it, then those tests won't run.

 The next test is that the states transition as expected.
 If your event trigger takes you to somewhere not expected.
 Then the test will fail.